The 2-character theory of finite 2-groups: Introduction

-\textbf{Acknowledgements}: We would like to thank Hank Chen, Liang Kong and Tian Lan for helpful discussions, and also thank Tian Lan for finding some typos.
+\textbf{Acknowledgements}: We would like to thank Ansi Bai, Hank Chen, Liang Kong and Tian Lan for helpful discussions, and also thank Ansi Bai and Tian Lan for finding some typos.
 Part of this work was conducted during MH and ZHZ's visit at BIMSA.
 We would like to thank Hao Zheng for his support throughout this period.
-XH would also like to thank the Max Planck Institute for Mathematics and Peter Teichner for their hospitality during his stay in Bonn for the \emph{Twinned workshop on ``Quantum Field Theory and Topological Phases via Homotopy Theory and Operator Algebras''}, during which he had many fruitful discussions with João Faria Martins, who pointed out several important references on representation theory of 2-groups.
-XH is supported by by DAAD Graduate School Scholarship Programme (57572629) and DFG Project 398436923.
-ZHZ is supported by NSFC (Grant No.~11971219), Guangdong Provincial Key Laboratory (Grant No.~2019B121203002), Guangdong Basic and Applied Basic Research Foundation (Grant No.~2020B1515120100), and by Wu Wen-Tsun Key Laboratory of Mathematics at USTC of Chinese Academy of Sciences, and by the start-up grant of BIMSA.
+HX would also like to thank the Max Planck Institute for Mathematics and Peter Teichner for their hospitality during his stay in Bonn for the \emph{Twinned workshop on ``Quantum Field Theory and Topological Phases via Homotopy Theory and Operator Algebras''}, during which he had many fruitful discussions with João Faria Martins, who pointed out several important references on representation theory of 2-groups.
+MH is supported by Research Grants Council of Hong Kong under GRF 17311322.
+HX is supported by DAAD Graduate School Scholarship Programme (57572629) and DFG Project 398436923.
+ZHZ is supported by the start-up grant of BIMSA and the China Postdoctoral Science Foundation under Grant Number 2025M783072.